Shell Key: Wait, Wait, I Found Another One!

 On the way back to our launch site, I went through an area where mullet were practically jumping in our boat.
 It was wild.
-Later, I went through a mangrove tunnel which was fun and just capped off the trip.
+Later, I went through a mangrove tunnel that was fun and capped off the trip.

 Protected 110-acre “bird preservation area and sanctuary” for nesting, migrating and wintering birds

 Certain (and significant) areas of the island are posted off-limits as critical nesting area for various endangered or threatened shorebirds

 - No facilities on the island